 Top three species to spot

-Found in a variety of habitats including heathland, woodland rides, grassy meadows, parks and even large gardens, look for a small blue butterfly flying throughout the summer between April and October.
+Found in a variety of habitats including heathland, woodland rides, grassy meadows, parks and even large gardens.
+Look for this small blue butterfly flying throughout the summer between April and October.

 Look for these on grassy field edges where the habitat changes from taller to shorter vegetation.
 The male can often be found on large leaves in sunny spots, awaiting passing females.